ebcrowder/rust_ledger/README.md

 COMMAND - ledger command (account, balance, register, or csv)

-OPTION (denoted by `-f`) - allows you to filter the output of the `register` command by account type.
+OPTION (denoted by `-o`) - allows you to filter the output of the `register` command by account type.
 For example, if you wish to only see "expense" transactions in the output, you would pass in `expense` as the option here.

+GROUP (denoted by `-g`) - allows you to group the output of the `register` command by `year` or `month`.

 ### Environment Variables